-You would think that there would be fewer truck accidents than car accidents in Dallas and Texas: truck drivers are specifically trained to drive their vehicles and are screened and tested before they drive.
+You would think that there would be fewer truck accidents in Texas because truck drivers are specifically trained to drive their vehicles and are screened and tested before they drive.

 In addition, federal trucking regulations ensure that truckers do not drive too many hours, do not drive under the influence of drugs and alcohol, and do not break a bevy of other safety rules.
 However, truckers are involved in thousands of truck accidents a year in Texas alone – and there are a variety of reasons.
 In addition, the reasons for Texas truck accidents differ from the most common reasons for car accidents.